 It earns enough each month for me to have a little pot of cash on hand to cover my costs relating not only to my blogs but also for my books.

-Last year, the advertising revenue from my blogs was sufficient to cover all of my blogging costs in full, as well as paying for a few new book covers, some paid advertising on Facebook and an updated version of MS Office.
+Last year, the advertising revenue from my blogs was sufficient to cover all of my blogging costs in full.
+It also paid for a few new book covers, some paid advertising on Facebook and an updated version of MS Office.

 So if you have yet to monetize your blog, perhaps it’s time to think about it.

 If you keep this in mind and maintain a focused theme in your selection of topics to write about, a how-to or self-help book may well be on the way.

 In my case, this blog is devoted wholly to publishing, and in particular self-publishing.
 I rarely write articles about creative writing, plot analysis or anything to do with the process of writing itself.

 By staying focused, the articles I have written have the potential to form the basis of a how-to guide for those new to self-publishing, and therefore, an ongoing source of potential blog-related income.